jacksonjw12/mbannister.github.io/_teaching/62-s16/Assignment11/Assignment11.md

 The file `binary_tree_io.c` provides functions to read and write a data file named `animals.tree` which stores the binary tree between runs of the program.
 The function declarations are provided in the file `binary_tree_io.h`.

 This file will be the shortest and simplest.
-The header file specifies two functions: `binary_tree_read` and `binary_tree_write`.
+The header file specifies two functions: `binary_tree_create_f` and `binary_tree_write`.
 Both of these functions take a file stream, and call a recursive function to do the work.
 You can use `binary_tree_write` to print the tree while debugging by setting the stream to `stdout`.
 The equivalent Java methods are in the class `AnimalTree`.

 The function `binary_tree_create_f` should return `NULL` if,